michael-kitchin/CarND-Advanced-Lane-Lines/README.md

 #### 5.1.
 Briefly discuss any problems / issues you faced in your implementation of this project (...).

 _Discussion includes some consideration of problems/issues faced, what could be improved about their algorithm/pipeline, and what hypothetical cases would cause their pipeline to fail._

+As discussed above, the principal challenge (as approached) was filter selection and configuration.

+Application of additional filter variations/types, convolutions, and other techniques all offer potential improvements for this capability.